edoardoperon/CRM/README.md

 To be faster and to experiment with the import/export features of PostgreSQL, I first populated the tables in Excel sheets and then they were massively imported into the tables created earlier in PostgreSQL.

+Warning: the population of data entered in the tables were either randomized by Excel or invented by me.

 ## 3.4 Thinking about business questions

 Customer segmentation has always been the main purpose of the project, so the key question is: (a) what is the operating margin by distribution channel?